Canada's top court lets ex-mogul Black sue critics

 In a statement on Wednesday, Daifallah said Black and the defendants had entered into a memorandum of understanding to resolve these legal actions as well as others in the United States.

-"The settlement remains subject to court approvals in Ontario and Delaware and, once approved, disposes of these actions notwithstanding the Supreme Court's favourable decision today," Daifallah said.
+"The settlement remains subject to court approvals in Ontario and Delaware and, once approved, disposes of these actions notwithstanding the Supreme Court's favorable decision today," Daifallah said.
 No money has yet been exchanged.

 Earlier, he characterized the agreement as enforceable and as one that would not be affected by the Supreme Court decision.